MaximMaximm7/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Professional-Capstone-Project

-Business challenge that requires data analysis to be performed on real-world datasets.
+Business challenge that requires data analysis was performed on real-world datasets.

 Various tasks were performed, including:
 - Data collection from multiple sources